Rainchus/ChameleonTwist2JP-Mod/README.md

 # Controls
 Currently, only one savestate slot exist (and is uncompressed so it's very fast)</br>
-`Dpad-Up` toggles printing of powerup display `Dpad-Down` cycles through power up states.</br>
+`Dpad-Up` toggles printing of powerup display and speed `Dpad-Down` cycles through power up states.</br>
 `0 - Normal`
 `1 - Always Speed Up`